wizgurl101/Cake-Shop-Web-Application/README.md

 ## About the project

-This project was based on the one built in Brad Traversy's MERN sCommerce Udemy course that I took.
-This is meant for me to apply and practice what I learnt to make a full-stack web application using the following technologies:
+Learn about making a full-stack web application using the following technologies:

 - Node.js
 - Express